Age verification taps blockchain to protect privacy for vending machine customers

 Q, What is the goal for this vending machine at Black Fire Innovation?

-A. The most important thing we want to do is demonstrate in a way that people can appreciate the power of the technology, that there is a new method to be able to enable use cases that involve confidential information that can be done in a totally secure and private way using the blockchain.
+A. We want to demonstrate the power of the technology in a way that people can appreciate.
+Moreover, there is a new method to enable use cases involving confidential information securely and privately using the blockchain.

-We’re moving away form a world where all data is stored on centralized databases.
+We’re transitioning from a world where centralized databases store all data.
 Data is now moving to a distributed networking kind of environment, and that’s a good thing from both a privacy and security point of view.
 It can open up new ways of doing business that expand opportunity for the hospitality, gaming and vending industries.

 Images courtesy of Civic Technologies and Networld Media Group.